clebeson/Deep_Learning/Transfer-Learning/README.md

   ```

   ### Training the model: the mainly function
 The "train" function is responsible for training the model.
 It starts checking the hyperparameters and resetting the default graph.
-After, the dataset is loaded by using the class "util".
+Then, the dataset is loaded by using the class "util".
 The next step consists of  creating the model, where the tensorflow graph is created.
 Now, a monitored season is created too.
 This kind of session will save and restore the model automatically, which will be very important when an unexpected event occurs and the model stop the training (such as a power outage or when the Google Colab finishes the session during the training).

 With the model and the session created, you are able, if you want, to generate or load the bottlenecks files.
 This is what the next lines are doing.
 One of the most important results of theses lines is  obtaining the tensor "input_data_placeholder".
 It is important because when the bottleneck option is chosen, the "feed_dict" must feed the placeholder of the "bottleneck" rather than the one that feeds input to the VVG16.
 Thus, if the bottleneck is chosen, the input placeholder will be the "model[bottleneack_input]", else, it will be the input tensor of the vgg16, "model[images]".